 | FHB Full Exemption | Up to $800,000. |

-| FHB Concession | Sliding scale from $800,001 to $1,000,000. |
+| FHB Concession | Sliding scale above $800,000 and under $1,000,000. |

 | FHB Vacant Land Exemption | Up to $350,000. |

-| FHB Vacant Land Concession | Up to $450,000. |
+| FHB Vacant Land Concession | Over $350,000 and under $450,000. |

-| FHB Eligibility | Australian citizen or permanent resident, 18+, never owned property, live as principal place of residence for 12 continuous months within 12 months of settlement. |
+| FHB Eligibility | At least one buyer an Australian citizen or permanent resident, never owned residential property in Australia, move in within 12 months of settlement and live there as your principal place of residence for at least 12 continuous months. |

 NSW has the highest foreign purchaser surcharge in the country at 9%.
 And that's applied to the full dutiable value — so on a $1.5M purchase, you're looking at an extra $135,000 before you've even factored in standard duty.